TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/13-notes-for-migrating-users.rst

   (frontend) plugins and (backend) modules and accordingly.
 * the highly mixture of tasks inside less classes (which are most called ``pi1, pi2`` and so on),
-* the usage of methods of the base class :class:`tslib_pibase`, from which the most classes have to inherit from, as well as
+* the usage of methods of the base class :php:`tslib_pibase`, from which the most classes have to inherit from, as well as
 * the creation of extensions centered to database tables with the kickstarter.